* a third win, see Another Appellate win for bicyclists in Pima County. Here is the order. *

 Arizona law is quite strong and plain in this regard.
 Here is the relevant law, (I intentionally clipped the part about the cyclist’s speed, which is briefly treated later).

 §28-815.
 Riding on roadways… A. A person riding a bicycle…shall ride as close as practicable to the right-hand curb or edge of the roadway, except… 4.
 If the lane in which the person is operating the bicycle is too narrow for a bicycle and a vehicle to travel safely side by side within the lane.

 So this law creates a duty in part A for cyclists, but there are enumerated exceptions to this duty, the 4th one being the subject of this article.

 We are reminded that from time to time, cyclists are targeted by law enforcement for “taking the lane”.
 This sometimes takes the form of mis-guided paternalism — “you should always ride to the extreme right so you don’t get hit”.
-It also can take a an uglier tone of faux-paternalism, really just a thinly-veiled automobile-superiority attitude, the sub-text being “cyclists must always get out of the way of cars”.
+It also can take a an uglier tone of faux-paternalism, really just thinly-veiled automobile-superiority attitude bias against cyclists, the sub-text being “cyclists must always get out of the way of cars”.
 Below, transcribed from a trial’s full audio are illustrative statements by an un or mal-trained police officer; here is just one, indicating the officer’s idea of correct lane positioning, that bicyclists should and must ride so their right hand is actually over the curb, or even the sidewalk! “but not even as close as typically somebody would, where their right handlebar almost hangs over the curb or the sidewalk”.

 And disappointingly sometimes cyclists are found guilty (actually “responsible” is the correct term) by compliant lower courts.